 - Recommendations (although not required)

 - Competitiveness of the major to which the student applies

-*Fall 2021 Undergraduate Admissions: The SAT and/or ACT requirement has been suspended for the Fall 2021 undergraduate admission application.
-Students may continue to submit standardized scores from their SAT and/or ACT tests for consideration within the holistic review process, but they will not be required to do so.
-Submission or exclusion of test scores will not advantage or disadvantage an applicant, and applicants without an SAT and/or ACT score will still be given full consideration in the holistic review process.
+*Fall 2023 Undergraduate Admissions: The SAT and/or ACT requirement was suspended starting in Fall 2021 for undergraduate admission applications.
+This was continued for Fall 2022 and Fall 2023.
+Students are encouraged to submit standardized scores from their SAT and/or ACT tests for consideration within the holistic review process, but they will not be required to do so.
 Test scores, when provided, will continue to serve as just one of the many factors considered in our review of a student’s application.

 No specific class rank, test score, or other qualification by itself—other than automatic admission based on section 51.803 of the Texas Education Code—ensures admission.